 This term is sometimes used to refer to the practice of ceasing treatment so that the patient dies more quickly than they might if treatment continued.

 Every competent patient in Australia has the right to refuse any medical treatment and a doctor has a right to discontinue treatment that the doctor deems to be futile.
 The practice of ceasing treatment is legal in Australia but is NOT an example of Voluntary Assisted Dying.

 The intentional act of killing oneself.

 It is now considered preferable to restrict use of the word ‘suicide’ to those persons taking their own life who would normally have gone on to live a happy and purposeful life with appropriate intervention.
-According to the American Public Health Association, “Medical and legal experts have recognized that the term ‘suicide’ or ‘assisted suicide’ is inappropriate when discussing the choice of a mentally competent terminally ill patient to seek medications that he or she could consume to bring about a peaceful and dignified death.”
+According to the American Public Health Association, “Medical and legal experts have recognised that the term ‘suicide’ or ‘assisted suicide’ is inappropriate when discussing the choice of a mentally competent, terminally ill patient to seek medications that he or she could consume to bring about a peaceful and dignified death.”

 Assisting a suicide or an attempted suicide is against the law in Australia except where voluntary assisted dying laws allow a person to seek medical assistance to end their lives.

 The gradual, titrated increase, by continuous infusion, of sedatives and analgesics, usually without the provision of food and fluids, until the patient enters a coma and remains so until death occurs.
 It is generally considered a treatment of last resort when a patient’s pain and suffering can no longer be controlled.
 According to Dr Rodney Syme 26/5/15 “it [terminal sedation] is used in exactly those circumstances where other doctors might provide assisted dying if they were asked”.

 This is a medical instruction not to eat or drink anything at all.
 If it is written above a patient’s bed it alerts nurses not to provide food or drinks of any kind.